-Your annual gift through the Dartmouth College Fund sustains an experience that transforms students into people who can transform the world.
+Your annual gift to the Dartmouth College Fund sustains an experience that transforms students into people who can transform the world.

 Intense classes with faculty mentors.
 Life-long friendships.
 A College steeped in tradition—building better futures since 1769.
 That’s what the Dartmouth College Fund is all about.